KyleGichez/KyleGichez/README.md

 ### Hi, Ninja 🥷👋
-Here coding is our culture grab your favorite computer set-up or workstation 🖥️, and let's put in work for a win 💰 ✔️
+Here coding is our culture grab your favorite computer set-up or workstation, and let's put in work for a win 💰 ✔️

 <!--
 **KyleGichez/KyleGichez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.